nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 1. Download the latest `tutormate.jar` from [here](https://github.com/AY2324S1-CS2103T-T11-3/tp/releases).

 1. Copy the file to the folder you want to use as the _home folder_ for your TutorMate.
+2.
+2. Copy the file to the folder you want to use as the _Home Folder_ for your TutorMate.
+3.
+3. Copy the file to the folder you want to use as the Home Folder for your TutorMate.
+4.
+4. Copy the file to the folder you want to use as the HOME FOLDER for your TutorMate.
+5.
+5. Copy the file to the folder you want to use as the `home folder` for your TutorMate.
+6.
+6. Copy the file to the folder you want to use as the `Home Folder` for your TutorMate.
+7.
+7. Copy the file to the folder you want to use as the [highlight]Home Folder[/highlight] for your TutorMate.
+8.

 1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar tutormate.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>